BleuLlama/LlamaVideoSwitcher/README.md

 		- known to work (years ago)
 		- Probably not the best video quality, but this isn't a concern right now.
 		- I definitely have the parts to make this, and it's super simple

+	I implemented first the "El Cheapo #2" version, but it didn't work, so I dug up some 5v reed relays and implemented that version instead... which didn't work at first, but I figured out why it wasn;t working.
+In retrospect, the other circuit probably would have worked, but oh well.

 # Additional Reference